• Skip to main content

 After the cookies are chilled, roll them into balls about 2 tablespoons big.
 I recommend using a cookie scoop for this recipe as the dough will become difficult to handle as it warms up.

 Coat the cookies in sugar and place them on a parchment-lined baking sheet.
 Bake the crinkle cookies for 12 minutes until the outside begins to crisp up but the center is still slightly underdone.
-Pulling them out when they are slightly underdone is essential for that fudgy inside.

 Let the cookies cool 10 minutes on the baking tray before transferring them to a wire cooling rack.